HarshineeSriram/TLEF_documentation/similarity_projects.md

 ### `generate_context_embeddings`
 Concatenates and encodes context from project titles and summaries, updating embeddings if the new content provides additional context.

-### Usage
-To run this script, ensure AWS CLI is configured correctly with the necessary permissions, and the required libraries are installed in your Python environment.
-This script is typically executed in an AWS environment where AWS Glue jobs are configured.
-Adjust the parameters and paths according to your AWS setup.